Dev228-afk/mini-3/PROJECT_REPORT.md

 ### Discovery: Cache Performance Cliff

 In conclusion, given our test results, we discovered a "cache performance cliff" phenomenon.
-Caching significantly improves performance for datasets up to 100K rows (achieving 2.2× speedup), but becomes ineffective for datasets beyond 200K rows due to memory pressure causing cache eviction.
+Caching significantly improves performance for datasets up to 100K rows (achieving approximately 2× speedup consistently across this range), but becomes ineffective for datasets beyond 200K rows due to memory pressure causing cache eviction.
 In some cases, such as processing the 10M dataset, the cache overhead actually slightly increased processing time (169.6s vs 168.9s) due to cache management costs.

 **Real-World Scenario Handling:**